Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: Thermal Properties of the Accretion Disk in -deformed RGI-Schwarzschild space-time

 We also study the radial profile of the temperature distribution of accretion disks to show the thermal structure and radiative properties of matter near black holes.
-Since the disk is assumed to be in thermodynamic equilibrium, the radiation emitted from the accretion disk can be considered as blackbody radiation, with the temperature at each radius determined by the local energy flux through the Stefan–Boltzmann law as,
+Since the disk is assumed to be in thermodynamic equilibrium, the radiation emitted from the accretion disk can be considered as blackbody radiation, with the temperature at each radius determined by the local energy flux through the Stefan–Boltzmann law.
+In our study, the radiated energy flux is modified due to the effects of $\kappa$-deformation and the running gravitational coupling as the modified radiated energy flux $\hat{\mathcal{F}}(r)$ (shown in Eq.(\ref{T-14})).
+Thus, we obtain the expression for the radial profile of temperature in the $\kappa$-deformed RGI-Schwarzschild space-time as,